 Tony treated these mothers for the sense of loss, grief or other often painful feelings that were frequent results of physical and emotional separation from their babies in early life.
-He also addressed the difficulties they often experienced with their children for years after these events.
-Most of these asthmatic kids healed completely with this approach (1)Madrid, A. (2010).
+Most of their asthmatic kids healed completely with this intervention (1)Madrid, A. (2010).
 The Mother and Child Reunion: Repairing the broken bond.
 Monte Rio, Lulu Press.

 I long wondered how treating an asthmatic kid’s mother could lead to recovery from a chronic illness in her child.
 That’s what today’s post addresses.

 We may have genes that increase our risk of developing a particular disease such as type 1 diabetes or asthma.
 But having such a gene does not mean we will develop the illness.

 Whether our gene is expressed and a disease develops ALSO requires interaction with our environments.